algorandfoundation/xGov/Proposals/xgov-170.md

 Together, Mark and Jesco have been building the <a href="http://everyone.space">Everyone.space</a> platform for the past year.
 When launched, Everyone will provide important web3 utilities for the Algorand ecosystem.

 ## Present Proposal
-The proposed Voting & Agreement Signing tool will enable anyone to create and deploy custom voting contracts aligned to their specific needs, whether that is critical decision-making, instant polling, agreement signing, or feedback acquisition.
+The proposed tool will enable anyone to easily create and deploy custom contracts aligned to their specific needs, whether that is:

-The tool’s highly intuitive no-code UX will provide a streamlined and significantly improved experience across the whole proposal creation and voting lifecycle.
-The decentralized agreement signing features will be new capabilities within the Algorand ecosystem – providing essential tools for business.
+* Voting and critical decision-making
+* Encrypted agreement signing
+* Immutable record keeping
+  * client conversations, change logs, documents, etc
+* Instant polling for community engagement
+* Research and feedback acquisition

+The tool’s highly intuitive no-code UX will provide a streamlined experience across a range of voting, signing, and record keeping workflows, and solve key problems that many teams and brands face while collaborating and transacting.
+Blockchain is the obvious solution to these issues, however most business people do not currently realize this.
+By building an easy to use tool that solves these problems in a way that no web2 solution can, and then communicating the value proposition, we can help bring many new users to Algorand.

-We plan to target customers outside of the Algorand ecosystem, and outside of crypto.
-However, they will be required to have an Algorand wallet to interact with voting contracts.
-We will provide the necessary information and tutorials to streamline onboarding of new users.
+For user acquisition, we plan to target teams and brands outside of the Algorand ecosystem and even outside of crypto.
+However, users will be required to have an Algorand wallet to interact with voting contracts.
+We will provide the necessary information and tutorials to streamline wallet creation and user onboarding.

-The voting tool will be integrated with the upcoming Everyone platform, joining a suite of user-friendly no-code utilities for the Algorand network.
-This integrated approach, combining voting, signing, and immutable record keeping, facilitate a more cohesive decision making process.
+The voting / agreement signing tool will be integrated within the upcoming Everyone platform, joining a suite of user-friendly no-code utilities for the Algorand network.
+By combining voting, signing, and immutable records with other community and creator commerce utilities, we aim to create a hub for projects to organize all their web3 and business activities.

-Community decision making is a core feature of decentralized networks; it is critical that attention is paid to this area.
-As Algorand grows and takes up its rightful leadership role within crypto, we need to showcase the best possible decision making processes.

-By providing best in class tools, we can increase participation in decision making, thereby promoting trust, community engagement, and inclusivity across the whole Algorand network.
+By taking advantage of the key user-experience benefits of the Algorand protocol such as speed to finality and low cost, we can create a best in class tool that attracts users and promotes trust, engagement, and inclusivity across the ecosystem.

 Key Features:
-* Voting contract configuration and deployment
+* Voting and signing contract configuration and deployment
-  * A core feature within the voting system are no-code forms to configure and deploy dedicated voting smart contracts per team or project
+  * A core feature within the system are no-code forms for configuring and deploying dedicated voting smart contracts per team or project
 * Multiple voting models to support diverse governance use cases
   * Simple Majority Voting
   * Supermajority Voting
   * Token-weighted voting
 * Dedicated webpage for project-specific voting experiences
   * Projects can create a dedicated mini websites associated with their voting contract, providing comprehensive project information to users
-  * Real-time voting and results
+  * Real-time voting activity and results
 * Public and private voting
-  * Support for sensitive decision-making and IP protection
+  * Support for sensitive decision-making, encrypted signing and IP protection
 * Access controls and user permissions
   * Specify requirements for proposal creation, voting, and agreement signing
 * Enhanced transparency and trust